✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Model answers: when, how long, where, who pays — one calm breath each.

 Say the answer in one breath, then stop.
-Volunteering a nervous explanation for why you haven’t booked yet is unnecessary — not booking is exactly what official guidance tells you to do.
-If you’re asked about it directly, one line settles it: “I’ll book my flights as soon as the visa is issued.”
+Nervously explaining why you have not booked is unnecessary — not booking is exactly what official guidance tells you to do.
+If it comes up directly, one line settles it: “I’ll book my flights as soon as the visa is issued.”

 Purchased ticketReal money at riskNot asked for anywhereAgainst official adviceAVOIDWritten itineraryFree to prepareMatches your DS-160Easy to talk throughEXPECTEDVerifiable reservation+Real PNR, airline-checkableMakes your plan concreteNever a requirementOPTIONAL